Sophie Esch

 2. Journal Articles and Book Chapters

-• “The Animal Turn,” More New Approaches in Latin American Studies, edited by Juan Poblete (forthcoming)
+• “The Animal Turn,” More New Approaches in Latin American Studies, edited by Juan Poblete (under review)

 • “Bonding in the Anthropocene: Collapse and Conviviality in Claudia Hernández’s Speculative Fiction (De fronteras and Causas naturales),” Writing the Post-Global in Latin America: Collapse and Conviviality, edited by Gesine Müller and Jan Knobloch (forthcoming)